-As you evolve into the parent role, you realise that babies and toddlers have a lot of STUFF.
-And like every child is unique, so too is the jury out on what babies actually NEED.
-Some Zen- like mums seem to get away with having very little and beatifically smile when you sweatily lug 3 suitcases of baby stuff … others swear by some items and decry others.
-Ultimately you are only going to know for each individual child – and for yourself.
+As you evolve into the parent role, you realize that babies and toddlers have a lot of STUFF.
+Just like every child is unique, so too is the jury out on what babies actually NEED.
+Some Zen- like mums seem to get away with having very little and beatifically smile when you sweatily lug 3 suitcases of baby stuff.
+Others swear by some items and decry others.
+Ultimately you are only going to know what baby travel gear you need for each individual child and for yourself.

-We found that many baby things did make life easier, but when travelling their benefits had to be weighed up with how much luggage we thought was necessarily.
+We found that many baby things did make life easier, but when traveling their benefits had to be weighed up with how much luggage we thought was necessarily.

 As babies and toddlers come with a lot of paraphernalia.
 Deciding which ones to take is always a first step in the travel packing planning for us.